 (1) A licensee may at any time by notice in writing to the CEO surrender the licence.

-(2) Subregulation (1) does not apply if a matter relating to the licensee has been referred to the State Administrative Tribunal under the Act section 224(2) and the matter has not been disposed of by the Tribunal.
+(2) Subregulation (1) does not apply if a matter relating to the licensee has been referred to the State Administrative Tribunal under section 29(2) and the matter has not been disposed of by the Tribunal.

+[Regulation 17 amended in Gazette 7 Aug 2007 p.
+4032.]

 Part 3 — Obligations of licensee

 Division 1 — General obligations